tpcstld/flashcards/README.md

 # Flashcards

 Flashcards to help with studying for courses.
-Pull requests are welcome.

 ## Quickstart